I'm an AI research scientist at GE HealthCare. I work on improving

 TL;DR: Don't choose between true to the model or true to the data: do both and more with a system level view.

-Jiaxuan Wang, Jenna Wiens, Scott Lundberg
+Jenna Wiens, Scott Lundberg

 Proceedings of the 24th International Conference on Artificial Intelligence and Statistics (AISTATS), 2021